metabrainz/bookbrainz-user-guide/docs/style/disambiguation.md

 - Short Fiction (Philip K. Dick)
 - Short Fiction (P. K. Wodehouse)

-If an edition or edition group for the same author requires disambiguation bylanguage, append the language to the disambiguation.<br>
+If an edition or edition group for the same author requires disambiguation by language, append the language to the disambiguation.<br>
 Example:

 - Hamlet (William Shakespeare, English)